 Light Policies LIGHT - P1 Provide for the use of artificial outdoor lighting that: a.
 Allows people and communities to enjoy and use sites and facilities during night time hours and contributes to the security and safety of private and public spaces; b.
 Maintains the character and amenity values of the zone and surrounding area; c.
 Supports the social, cultural, and economic wellbeing or health and safety of people and communities, including road safety; and d.
 Minimises sky glow and light spill; and e.
 Protects Minimises the adverse effects on the health and well-being of people; and f.
 Protects ecosystems; and g.
-Recognises the functional or operational requirements of activities.

-LIGHT - P2

-Enable artificial outdoor lighting where this is:

-- a.
-Of short duration outside of daylight hours associated with temporary activities: and - b.
+Recognises the functional or operational requirements need of activities.
+LIGHT - P2 Enable artificial outdoor lighting where this is: a.
+Of short duration outside of daylight hours associated with temporary activities; and b.
 Artificial outdoor lighting for the purpose of emergency response or public health and safety.

-LIGHT - P3

-Control the intensity, location and direction of any artificial outdoor lighting to:

-- a.
-Ensure that any artificial outdoor lighting avoids conflict with existing light sensitive areas and uses; - b.
-Internalise light spill within the site where the outdoor lighting is located; - Minimises adverse effects on views of the night sky and intrinsically dark landscapes including in areas of outstanding coastal natural character, while recognising the functional or operational needs of the area or activity; - d.
-Minimises adverse effects on the significant habitats of light sensitive native fauna and the species themselves; and - e.
-Minimises adverse effects on the health and safety of people and communities in the surrounding area; and - f.
-Maintains ecosystems.
+LIGHT - P3 Control the intensity, location and direction of any artificial outdoor lighting a.
+Ensure that any artificial outdoor lighting avoids conflict with existing light sensitive areas and uses; b.
+Internalise light spill within the site where the outdoor lighting is located: c.
+Minimises Avoid, remedy or mitigate adverse effects on views of the night sky and intrinsically dark landscapes including in areas of outstanding coastal natural character, while recognising the functional or operational needs of the area or activity; d.
+Minimises Avoid adverse effects on the significant habitats of light sensitive native indigenous fauna and the species themselves and avoid, remedy or mitigate adverse effects on the habitats of other indigenous vegetation and fauna and the species themselves; and e.
+Minimises Avoid, remedy or mitigate adverse effects on the health and safety of people and communities in the surrounding area; and